GIScience/gis-training-resource-center/content/Wiki/en_qgis_interface_wiki.md

-To add or remove toolbars from your interface click on `View` -> `Toolbars` -> Check or uncheck the toolboxes you want to add or remove
+To add or remove toolbars from your interface click on `View` → `Toolbars` → Check or uncheck the toolboxes you want to add or remove.

-To add or remove  panels from your interface click on `View` -> `Panels` -> Check or uncheck the panels you want to add or remove
+To add or remove panels from your interface click on `View` → `Panels` → Check or uncheck the panels you want to add or remove.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Anzeigen_einblenden_ausblenden.mp4"></video>